-As noted in table D.2 there are a number of significant changes between the basis, methods and assumptions regarding the valuation of Own Funds used for the valuation for solvency purposes and those used in the financial statements.
-The financial statements are not required to include the VIF or the RM and the associated deferred tax liability.
-The ring-fenced amount for the Master Trust is only an inadmissible asset under the Solvency II regulations.
+As noted in table D.2 there are a number of differences between the basis, methods and assumptions regarding the valuation of Own Funds used for solvency purposes and those used in the financial statements.
+The financial statements are not required to include the VIF or the RM and the associated deferred tax liability in relation to the unit-linked business.
+The ring-fenced amount for the Master Trust is an inadmissible asset under the Solvency II regulations.